loltgt/entanglement-gh/README.md

 ⚠️ On the client side, there are limits on the number of requests per visitor.
 So use the client side option at your known risk.
-Learn more about the [Rate limiting](https://docs.github.com/rest/overview/resources-in-the-rest-api#rate-limiting) in the official documentation.
+Learn more about the [Rate limiting](https://docs.github.com/rest/overview/resources-in-the-rest-api#rate-limiting) in GitHub documentation.